 - In dual-registration mode, UE can handle independent registrations for 5GC and EPC.
 In this mode, the UE may be registered to 5GC only, EPC only, or to both 5GC and EPC.

-Editor's note: It is FFS which mode is mandatory for the UE and the network, and how to converge on one mode.

 The support of single registration mode is mandatory for UEs that support both 5GC and EPC NAS.
-If the network supports interworking with EPC, the network supports inter-system mobility procedures for single-registration mode or dual-registration mode.
+Networks that support interworking with EPC, may support interworking procedures using or not using the Nx interface.
+In either case, all networks that support interworking with EPC support procedures to provide IP address continuity on inter-system mobility to single-registration mode UEs.

 If UE also supports dual-registration mode, the UE during initial 5GC registration procedures provides its support dual-registration mode to the network.
 The network selects one of the two modes, based on UE capabilities, network capabilities and operator policies, and provides the selected mode to the UE in the registration response message.
 This mode is valid in the UE's 5GC registration area and maybe updated by the network during subsequent registration procedure.